hartmantis/mac-app-store-chef/README.md

 This cookbook assumes a running macOS node, with Homebrew installed, that is supported for use with the [Mas](https://github.com/mas-cli/mas) utility.

-A user must be logged into macOS for Mas to operate properly.
+A user must be signed into the App Store for Mas to be able to install apps.

 ## Usage